turingschool-projects/kwk-level3-swift/sessions/core_data_lab.markdown

 }
 ```

 * You should now see your photos showing up on the list, and the list should only be as long as the number of photos you have!

+### ❗️Commit Your Work ❗️

+In Xcode, select `Source Control`, `Commit`, type in a message describing your changes (probably "Add Core Data"), then click Commit Files.

 #### Expected

 * ADD IN INSTRUCTIONS FOR DELETE FUNCTIONALITY ON TABLE VIEW

+### ❗️Commit Your Work ❗️

+In Xcode, select `Source Control`, `Commit`, type in a message describing your changes (probably "Add delete functionality"), then click Commit Files.